LukaOrjonikidze/Ecommerce-App/README.md

 # Scandiweb Junior Task

-To run this app you need to have MySQL, Node.js and PHP installed.
+To run this app on a local machine you need to have MySQL, Node.js and PHP installed.

 Navigate to client directory run `npm install` and run `npm run dev` to run the react application.